List of war crimes: 2006 Lebanon War

-2003–2009/2010: Darfur conflict; 2005–2010: Civil war in Chad

-During the Darfur conflict, Civil war in Chad (2005–2010)

-The conflict in Darfur has been variously characterised as a genocide.
+2003–2020 War in Darfur and Chadian Civil War

+During the War in Darfur and the Chadian Civil War, reports of humans rights abuses and genocide surfaced, accusing the Sudanese Armed Forces and Janjaweed militias in Darfur and Eastern Chad.

 Sudanese authorities claim a death toll of roughly 19,500 civilians while many non-governmental organizations, such as the Coalition for International Justice, claim over 400,000 people have been killed.

 In September 2004, the World Health Organization estimated there had been 50,000 deaths in Darfur since the beginning of the conflict, an 18-month period, mostly due to starvation.
 An updated estimate the following month put the number of deaths for the six-month period from March to October 2004 due to starvation and disease at 70,000; These figures were criticised, because they only considered short periods and did not include deaths from violence.
 A more recent British Parliamentary Report has estimated that over 300,000 people have died, and others have estimated even more.